joric/sokoban/README.md

 #### Dizzy Warehouse

+* Walls, gems, game panel, 16x16 font use original graphics.
-Dizzy Warehouse sprites and levels are original, Dizzy animation inspired by Fast Food (ZX Spectrum).
+* Dizzy animation is original but inspired by Fast Food (ZX Spectrum).
+* Most of the logo graphics is from Dizzy III - Fantazy World (ZX Spectrum).

 #### Lens